eckelmeckel/paper-secura/README.md

 An API key is required to use the API; please obtain one from <https://www.virustotal.com/gui/join-us>.
 The public API is limited to 500 requests per day and a rate of 4 requests per minute (see <https://docs.virustotal.com/reference/public-vs-premium-api>).

+This proof-of-concept (PoC) implementation uses [Linux Integrity Measurement Architecture (IMA)](https://sourceforge.net/p/linux-ima/wiki/Home/) logs to query the VirusTotal database for known vulnerabilities.

 ### Prerequisites and Docker Container

-The proof-of-concept (PoC) implementation has been tested under Ubuntu 22.04 on an x86 64-bit system (amd64) using Bash.
+The PoC implementation has been tested under Ubuntu 22.04 on an x86 64-bit system (amd64) using Bash.
 The required packages are `python3` and `python3-requests`:

 ```bash